-Includes provisions addressing misrepresentation of interest, lack of informed consent, and abuse of research subjects.
+This Policy is designed to ensure that all CEPI-funded research and development activities are conducted ethically and with integrity, and includes provisions addressing misrepresentation of interest, lack of informed consent, and abuse of research subjects.

-Security Risk Policy
+Security Policy

-Provides a framework with the aim of establishing a safe and secure working environment for CEPI employees, associates and partners, by setting out the intentions, responsibilities and principles for CEPI's security management system.
+This Policy provides a framework with the aim of establishing a safe and secure working environment for CEPI employees, associates and partners, by setting out the intentions, responsibilities and principles for CEPI's security management system.